dorianps/LESYMAP/README.md

 18:36:05 Done!
 1.5 mins
 Hit <Return> to see next plot:
 ```
+Checkout how this example looks on [the screen](https://youtu.be/0WQXEgip_zk).
+For more detailed documentation check out the [Wiki page](https://github.com/dorianps/LESYMAP/wiki).
 *****
 ### Note
 Package is under development, the behavior of some functions may change.